GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Experiment

 \subsection{Part segmentation on ShapeNet Part dataset}

-\textbf{Data and metrics.} ShapeNet Part dataset contains 16881 3D shapes which belong to 16 different categories, each category contains 2-5 parts, and all the categories are subdivided into a total of 50 types of parts.
+\textbf{Data and metrics.} ShapeNet Part\footnote[2]{https://shapenet.cs.stanford.edu/media/shapenet\_part\_seg\_hdf5\_data.zip} dataset contains 16881 3D shapes which belong to 16 different categories, each category contains 2-5 parts, and all the categories are subdivided into a total of 50 different parts.
 In this experiment, we uniformly sample 2048 points for each shape, and use their coordinate information as input.
-The experimental results are finally evaluated by mIoU.
+The experimental results are finally evaluated by mIoU:

-\textbf{Implementation details.} To enhance the rotation and translation invariance of the point clouds, our model conducts an alignment network to generate the alignment matrix and updates the coordinate information before feature learning.
-The feature extraction network uses a three-layer stacked Graph Transformer with the input and output dimension of (3, 96), (96, 96), and (96, 96) respectively.
-For the sampled 2048 points, the neighborhood size $K$ of K-NN is set to $20$.
-In the training process, our model is set with a batch size of 10 and trained for 200 epochs.
-We use an SGD optimizer with a learning rate of 0.01, in which the momentum size is 0.9 and the weight decay is 0.0001, and adjust the learning rate according to the Cosine Annealing strategy with the minimum learning rate of 0.001.
+where $s$ represents the number of 3D shapes in the dataset, $IoU_{i}$ represents the Intersection-over-Union of the $i$-th shape.

-\textbf{Results.} TABLE \ref{table:shapenet} shows the performance of GTNet compared with other models on the ShapeNet Part dataset.
+\textbf{Results.} Table \ref{table:shapenet} shows the performance of GTNet compared with other models on the ShapeNet Part dataset.
 We calculate the mean of IoU for all shapes in each category and the mean of IoU for all tested shapes (mIoU) respectively.
-Our model achieves 1.4\% improvement on mIoU compared to PointNet\cite{pointnet}.
-Compared to PointNet++\cite{pointnet++}, we achieve the same mIoU value, but improve results on several categories (1.7\% on the Airplane, 0.8\% on the Guitar, etc.).
-GTNet achieves the best performances of 91.8\% and 96.1\% for the Guitar and Laptop.
-In addition, we also visualize the part segmentation results of DGCNN and GTNet in Fig.\ref{fig:shapenet}.
+Similar to the shape classification experiment, we compared the performance of GTNet with PointNet~\cite{pointnet} and PointNet++~\cite{pointnet++}.
+Our model achieves 1.8\% improvement on mIoU compared to PointNet.
+Compared to PointNet++, we also improve results on several categories (1.7\% on the Airplane, 1.1\% on the Lamp, etc.).
+Compared to most other methods~\cite{xie2018attentional,chen2021gapointnet,lin2020convolution,dgcnn,kaul2021fatnet} based on Graph or Transformer, GTNet achieved many higher performances, such as 90.9\% on the Chair, 83.3\% on the Pistol, 84.8\% on the Lamp, etc. In addition, we also visualized the part segmentation results of DGCNN, Point Transformer~\cite{pt}, APES~\cite{apes}, and GTNet in Figure \ref{fig:shapenet_red}.
+In this table, we found that GTNet does not always perform best on each category.
+The reason is that multi-scale has not been implemented, and a unified $K$ value is used in each category when obtaining local features.
+The composition structure of different objects is different, such as categories such as Laptop, Guitar, Table, etc., which have fewer components, so the noise doped by neighboring points within the $K$ value range is less; However, categories such as Motorbike and Rocket have a larger number of components, and some of these categories contain fewer points, making them more prone to doping with noise compared to categories with fewer components.
+Using smaller neighborhoods is more suitable for categories with more components.